efren-palacios/duellinks/_posts/content/reviews/boxes/2018-03-31-valiant-souls.md

 - {Eclipse Wyvern}: a great card but we need more/better targets like {Red-Eyes Darkness Metal Dragon} or {Light and Darkness Dragon}.
 - {Parallel World Fusion}: a good card for Hero decks but we need more generic Hero fusion monsters to use it.
-- {Stygian Dirge}: a side deck card against synchro or XYZ decks, so keep it in mind.
+- {Stygian Dirge}: a side deck card against synchro or Xyz decks, so keep it in mind.
 - {The Fabled Ganashia}: Fabled is a great synchro deck but right now the only card you should keep in mind is Ganashia for Fabled Synchro in the future.

 **Whybona** says: